KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 In the author's prior register, **shimmer** functions as a counterfeit-gloss or deceptive surface effect: apparent radiance without structural origin-continuity.

-In the Wiley public surface, shimmer appears elevated into a God-name or ultimate referent.
+In the Wiley public surface, shimmer appears installed as a God-name or ultimate referent.

 This creates a possible inversion signature:

-> the counterfeit gloss is crowned as the ultimate name.
+> the counterfeit gloss is declared the ultimate name.

 This remains a reading until the author's dated shimmer-anchor is attached.

-**Task:** attach the author's earliest dated public use of **shimmer** as counterfeit-gloss / mimicry / inversion-language.
+**Task:** attach the author's earliest dated public articulation of **shimmer** as counterfeit-gloss / mimicry / inversion-language.

 **Disposition:** possible inversion-signature; anchor required.